TIBCOSoftware/tp-helm-charts/docs/dp-cluster-workshop/aks/README.md

 cd /aks
 ```

-## PRE AKS cluster create scripts
+## Pre cluster creation scripts
-Execute the script to create
+Execute the script to create following Azure resources
-1. Resource group
+* Resource group
-2. User assigned identity
+* User assigned identity
-3. Role assignment for the user assigned identity
+* Role assignment for the user assigned identity
-  1. as contributor over the scope of subscription
+  * as contributor over the scope of subscription
-  2. as dns zone contributor over the scope of DNS resource group
+  * as dns zone contributor over the scope of DNS resource group
-  3. as network contributor over the scope of data plane resource group
+  * as network contributor over the scope of data plane resource group
-4. NAT gateway
+* NAT gateway
-5. Virtual network
+* Virtual network
-6. Subnets for
+* Subnet for
-  1. AKS cluster
+  * AKS cluster
-  2. Application gateway
+  * Application gateway
-  3. NAT gateway
+  * NAT gateway

 ```bash
 ./pre-aks-cluster-script.sh
 ```
-It will take around 5 minutes to complete the configuration.
+It will take approximately 5 minutes to complete the configuration.

-## Create AKS cluster
+## Create Azure Kubernetes Service (AKS) cluster
 > [!IMPORTNANT]
 > Please note, for cluster we are using a flag --enable-workload-identity.
 > This works with if the preview feature EnableWorkloadIdentityPreview is registered for the subscription.